Tom Brady Sends BOLD Message to Teammates Who Won't Go to White House | John Hawkins' Right Wing News

 Who is Brady talking about?
 He is talking about the Patriots’ last visit to the White House in 2015 when Barack OBama was still in office.
 Brady didn’t attend this dinner because of a prior commitment.

-He continues by saying that even thought some of his teammates are skipping the visit due to their political reasons, it has never been about politics for him:
+He continues by saying that even though some of his teammates are skipping the visit due to their political reasons, it has never been about politics for him:

 “Putting politics aside it never really was a political thing— at least it never was for me.
 It was just always something that was a privilege to be able to do because it really meant you won a championship and you got to experience something cool with your team and your teammates.”